 The oil of the desert: Castle of Tabernas.

 We visit the Castillo de Tabernas oil mill, located on the edge of the famous and cinematic Tabernas desert.
 How many films have the Bad Lands of Almería (and those of the Guadix region and the Gorafe desert in neighboring Granada) taken advantage of to take us to the farwest with cowboys and Indians or the fantastic lands of Game of Thrones, and a thousand other places …

 But why did they not imagine that the olive tree grows on that edge of the desert and another fabulous virgin olive oil is produced?
 One of them, the Gourmet Castillo de Tabernas EVOO has only 0.1 natural acidity.
 An area with more than three thousand hours of light and abundant water that comes from the aquifers irrigated by the Sierra Nevada produce great oil.
 As in all Spanish EVOO oil mills, Castillo de Tabernas takes care of the entire process to avoid contamination in flavors and aromas, guaranteeing the highest quality.
 EVOOs ooze oleic acid and natural antioxidants, vitamin E.

 In the company of Mrs. Carmen Rueda we discovered the Castillo de Tabernas oil mill facilities.
-In this film mill, EVOOs are produced with low acidity Extra Green olives; monovarietals from Picual, Arbequina and Hojiblancas from the desert; y a special blend, a blend that brings together the best of each variety of olives in the same bottle.
+In this film mill, EVOOs are produced with low acidity Extra Green olives; monovarietals from Picual, Arbequina and Hojiblancas from the desert; and a special blend, a blend that brings together the best of each variety of olives in the same bottle.
 And we say cinematographic because in its warehouses, next to the steel vats where the precious EVOO is kept, the police series Mar de Plástico was filmed.